Hypsizygus tessulatus: Cultivation

-This fungus may be confused with Hypsizygus ulmarius, which grows on elm.
-A radical alternative view based on ITS DNA barcoding is that all members of the genus are the same species.

-Morphology

-Cooking
+Uses

-Being tough when raw, the Shimeji should be cooked, having a bitter taste when raw which disappears completely upon cooking.
+The mushrooms is edible but tough when raw, so should be cooked, which also eliminates its bitter taste.
 The cooked mushroom has a firm, slightly crunchy texture and a nutty flavor.
 Preparation makes the mushroom easier to digest.
 It is often eaten with stir-fried foods including wild game and seafood.
 It is used in soups, stews and sauces.
 When prepared alone, Shimeji mushrooms can be sautéed as a whole, including the stem or stalk (only the very end cut off), using a higher temperature; or, they can be slow roasted on a low temperature with a small amount of butter or cooking oil.
 Shimeji is used in soups, nabe and takikomi gohan.